BY-LAWS OF THE

 The Past President ordinarily will serve as the Chairperson for the Awards Committees.
 The two next most recent Past Presidents will serve as members on the Dobzhansky Award Committee and Fuller/Scott Award Committee.

-The Directors-at-Large will serve on the Thompson Award Committee--ordinarily with the Past President, as Committee Chairperson.
+The Directors-at-Large will serve on the Thompson Award Committee and the Rowe Award Committee--ordinarily with the Past President, as Committee Chairperson.

 SECTION 7.
 TREASURER.
 If required by the board of directors, the Treasurer shall give a bond for the faithful discharge of his/her duties in such sum and with such surety or sureties as the board of directors shall determine.
 She/He shall have charge and custody of and be responsible for all funds and securities of the corporation; receive and give receipts for moneys due and payable to the corporation from any source whatsoever, and deposit all such moneys in the name of the corporation in such banks, trust companies or other depositories as shall be selected in accordance with the provisions of Article VIII of these by-laws; and in general perform all the duties incident to the office of treasurer and such other duties as from time to time may be assigned to him by the President or by the board of directors.
 A treasurer’s audit will be accomplished jointly by the incoming and outgoing treasurers.
 An accountant may be hired to complete required government financial reporting forms, for a fee not to exceed $300 unless further authorized by the board.
 The treasurer also acts as chair of the Membership Committee which consists of all members of the Executive Committee.
 The duties shall be to seek new members for the Association, to receive applications for membership, to recommend new members to the Board of Directors of the Executive Committee, and to inform applicants of the interim action of the Committee regarding their membership.
 After approval of memberships by the board, the Secretary will notify the new regular and associate members.